DGRYZER/Frame-Gallery/README.md

   4. Also it has a feature name "jump to any page".

-IAMGES OF THE DIFFERENT PAGES OF THIS PROJECTS - 👇🏻👇🏻👇🏻
+IMAGES OF THE DIFFERENT PAGES OF THIS PROJECTS - 👇🏻👇🏻👇🏻

 Main Page